They say seeing is believing. Nobody understands the curse of a passive aggressive husband until they have been in those shoes themselves.

-For a toxic and insecure person, such gestures would mean being caught off guard.
+For a passive aggressive person, such gestures would mean being caught off guard.
 He might consider it below him to appreciate you for your efforts.

 4. He is insecure

-Usually, micro-aggression is a cause of insecurity and self-doubt.
+Usually, passive aggressive behavior is due to insecurity and self-doubt.

 Insecure people are usually defensive and oversensitive about their image.

-The person with such a mindset is constantly haunted by the idea of losing their partner.
+The idea of losing their partner constantly haunts the person with such a mindset.
 An insecure husband has trouble valuing his relationship for any intrinsic worth.

 5. Discourages your independence

-Men suffering from self-doubt and low self-worth have internal insecurity about their relationship with their spouse.
+Men suffering from self-doubt and low self-worth have internal insecurity about their relationship with their spouses.

-This makes them believe that they are not valued for who they are but for rather what they can provide.
-They, therefore, tend to make their spouse feel extremely dependent on them, which helps them to elevate their ego.
+This makes them believe they are not valued for who they are but for what they can provide.
+Therefore, they tend to make their spouse feel extremely dependent on them, which helps them elevate their ego.